TraSCE: Trajectory Steering for Concept Erasure: Ablation Studies

 where $\hat{x}_0^t$ is the estimated clean sample from the noise predictions at time $t$.
 The clean sample is passed through the VAE decoder followed by the classification model to get a score, which is backpropagated to compute the gradients.
 For the CLIP model, we use the similarity score with respect to the negative prompt as the loss function.
 We do not train any new classification models in our study and focus on pre-trained classifiers.

-We report results on the Ring-A-Bell dataset \cite{tsai2023ring} to avoid generating NSFW content.
-We report results in Table \ref{tab:ablation_classifier} along with its impact on the FID score.
+We report results on the Ring-A-Bell dataset \cite{tsai2023ring} to avoid generating NSFW content along with its impact on the FID score in Table \ref{tab:ablation_classifier}.
 NudeNet tends to significantly deteriorate the image generation capabilities of the model to achieve similar ASR values.
 In contrast, our approach can avoid generating NSFW content without harming the generation capabilities of the model.

 \paragraph{Design of the Loss Function.} We visually assess how unrelated concepts can be impacted when directly minimizing the MSE loss function, $\| \bm{\epsilon}_{\theta}(\mathbf{x}_t, \bm{e}_\text{p}) - \bm{\epsilon}_{\theta}(\mathbf{x}_t, \bm{e}_\text{np}) \|_2^2$, instead of our designed loss.
 We show examples in Figure \ref{fig:mse_loss_comp}, showcasing that the MSE loss function can negatively impact the perceptual quality on unrelated concepts.